oicr-gsi/gatk3/decider-gatk-haplotype-caller/README.md

 --rsconfig-file | Specify location of .xml file which should be used to configure references, will be used if resequencing-type is different from the default | /.mounts/labs/PDE/data/rsconfig.xml
 --verbose | Log all SeqWare (debug) information |

-Additional [workflow properties](../workflow-gatk-haplotype-caller/README.md#options) can be overridden by adding pairs of <property, value> pairs (for example: `-- --property1 value --property2 "value1,value2"`) to the end of the command line.
+Additional [workflow properties](../workflow-gatk-haplotype-caller/README.md#options) can be overridden by adding \<property, value\> pairs (for example: `-- --property1 value --property2 "value1,value2"`) to the end of the command line.

 ###Support